-- Hispanic Access Foundation has found that communities of color are three times more likely than white communities to live in nature deprived places.
-Seventy-four percent of communities of color in the contiguous United States live in nature-deprived areas, compared with just 23 percent of white communities. - Latinos are 21% more likely than non-Hispanic Whites to live in urban heat islands, or areas dominated by asphalt and concrete where parks, shade-providing trees, and other vegetation are lacking.
+- Hispanic Access Foundation has found that in California, communities of color are almost twice as likely than white communities to live in nature deprived places.
+Sixty-two percent of communities of color in the state live in nature-deprived areas, compared with just 36 percent of white communities.1 - Nationally, Latinos are 21% more likely than non-Hispanic Whites to live in urban heat islands, or areas dominated by asphalt and concrete where parks, shade-providing trees, and other vegetation are lacking.
 Urban heat islands can produce breathing difficulties, exhaustion, heat cramps, heat stroke and even death. - Areas within a 10-minute walk of a park can be as much as six degrees cooler than surrounding parkless areas.
 However, parks in majority non-white neighborhoods are half as large and serve nearly five times more people than parks in majority white neighborhoods.
-Also, parks serving majority low-income households are, on average, four times smaller and serve nearly four times more people than parks that serve majority high-income households. - Safe access to water is a matter of life or death for Black and Latino children, who are more likely to drown due to a lack of access to swimming lessons and clean, safe water to learn to swim. - Reduced access to safe outdoor areas limits opportunities for exercise and may present obstacles to doctor-prescribed outdoor recreation.
+Also, parks serving majority low-income households are, on average, four times smaller and serve nearly four times more people than parks that serve majority high-income households.2 - Safe access to water is a matter of life or death for Black and Latino children, who are more likely to drown due to a lack of access to swimming lessons and clean, safe water to learn to swim.3 - Reduced access to safe outdoor areas limits opportunities for exercise and may present obstacles to doctor-prescribed outdoor recreation.4